Health care disparities are preventable gaps in the access to and quality of health care. For the LGBTQ community, these disparities include:

 Additional local resources

-Persad Center: A human service organization whose mission is to improve the well-being of the LGBTQ and HIV/AIDS communities.
+Persad Center: A human service organization whose mission is to improve the well-being of the LGBTQIA+ and HIV/AIDS communities.

-PFLAG Pittsburgh: Built on a foundation of loving families united with LGBTQ people and allies who support one another.
+PFLAG Pittsburgh: Built on a foundation of loving families united with LGBTQIA+ people and allies who support one another.

 National resources